robocorp/robocorp/windows/docs/README.md

 `executable`: identifies a target window by its executable name (may be the full path or just basename).
 Example: `executable:notepad.exe`)
 `handle`: the target window handle.
 Example: `handle:21345`.
 `path`: identifies a target element by its index-based path traversal from the parent.
 Example `path:2|3|8|2`.
+`depth`: identifies a target element by its depth from the parent.
+Example `depth:2`.

 Note: it's possible to consider the parent/child hierarchy so that multiple matches are done when using `>`.
 Example: `name:Calculator > class:TextBlock`.